Big Sky Conference will reportedly postpone fall football season

 OGDEN, Utah (ABC4 Sports) – It looks like there will be no football at Weber State or Southern Utah this fall.
-But there could be football next spring.
+But there are plans for football next spring.

-According to multiple reports, the Big Sky Conference will make an official announcement on Friday that it will be cancelling the 2020 fall football season due to fears over the coronavirus pandemic.
+According to multiple reports, the Big Sky Conference will make an official announcement on Friday that it will be postponing the football season to the spring of 2021 due to fears over the coronavirus pandemic.

-However, other reports say there is a chance the Big Sky will allow teams to play an 8-game season in the spring.
+If that happens, this would likely result in the cancellation of the 2020 FCS playoffs.

+With the addition of the Pioneer League on Friday, seven other FCS football conferences have already canceled their fall seasons.
+The Big Sky Conference is considered to be the top league in the FCS.

 Weber State finished 11-4 last season, winning its third straight conference title, and was picked to win the Big Sky Conference in 2020.